 Beauty is subjective.
 A ‘beautiful’ website to one person is fussy and cluttered to another.

-To make a website successful it must create confidence in its visitors.
+To make a website successful it must be easy to use and create confidence in its visitors.

-That’s achieved by ensuring that accessibility is top class, it’s easy to navigate, it gets its message across without distractions and visitors can do what they came for with ease and speed.
+That’s achieved by ensuring that accessibility is top class, it’s easy to navigate, intuitive to use, and it gets your message across quickly and clearly.

-We can, of course, add in those extras (like sliders, for example), but we don’t recommend them.
+We can, of course, add in those extras (like sliders, quizzes or dancing goblins), but we don’t recommend them.
 They don’t add any value, they slow down your page load-times and, in the case of sliders, are bad for your site’s SEO.

 Plus, your site visitors are not interested in them – they just want to get what they came for as quickly as possible!

 Do you do SEO?

 We do On-Site SEO – which means that the pages on your website will be properly structured and tagged for the search engines.

 This makes sure that the search engines can easily find and index your pages, and that means they can be returned in the search results.

 However, SEO has two parts to it: On-Site and Off-Site.
 Added to that, the quality of the content you publish is the most important SEO factor of all.